Skip to content

 Being nocturnal flying insects that primarily feed on flower nectar, moths are completely inoffensive creatures that can’t bite or sting.
 In fact, they have many benefits for the ecosystem.

 Yes, moths are generally safe to touch.
 Despite this, there is a fear that when humans touch moths, they tend to rub some scales off its wings making it die.
-It is not the case as moths can lose their scales and still fly in fact they shed some of them during their lifetime.

 touching a moth is Ok but some can cause allergy

-However, there exist some species of moths that are potentially harmful to humans.
+However, there exist some species of moths that are potentially harmful to humans

 These moths feed on poisonous substances which they store and when ingested by hungry humans can lead to the spread of diseases.

-Are moths or their larvae eaten
+Can moths or their larvae be eaten

 Moth larvae are food for a variety of insect-eating predators and effective pollinators for a number of plant species.
 In some parts of the world, moths are a major food source for people, too.
 There are some people in some countries who eat moth and butterfly caterpillars.